Trippxzz/fly_vipsystem/readme.md

 The second step is to download the recommended version of https://nodejs.org/en

 Once ready all the steps should only startear the script and wait for all the requirements are downloaded into the same script automatically

+If you have any doubts you can consult without any problem in our discord https://discord.gg/ZME2MjD8D6